ahnlabio/abcwallet-extension-provider-api/README.md

 - [Using the Provider](#using-the-provider)

 # Compatibility
 ABC Wallet support multi-chain functionality.
-At the moment of writing, [MetaMask](https://docs.metamask.io/guide/) is dominant crypto wallet for Ethereum and [Kaikas](https://docs.kaikas.io/) is for Kaikas.
+At the moment of writing, [MetaMask](https://docs.metamask.io/guide/) is dominant crypto wallet for Ethereum and [Kaikas](https://docs.kaikas.io/) is for Klaytn.

 For Ethereum, [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) clearly states `window.ethereum` is not part of the specification, however, to maximize the compatibility, ABC Wallet provider `window.abc` is also cloned to `window.ethereum`, and functions like MetaMask.